An Unrivalled Road Network

 Depend on reliable, greased-lightning-fast broadband service?
 There’s no better place than New Jersey.

 Investing in Infrastructure for the Future Pays Off

 New Jersey’s utility companies have been investing billions of dollars in infrastructure improvements.
 Not only is it making the State’s utilities resilient; it’s placing them at the forefront of innovation, and, making our utilities the backbone for established and new businesses across the region.

-One example: PSE&G, the largest public utility in the State – rated by J.D.
-Power and Associates as Best-in-the-East for “Business Customer Satisfaction” in 2015 – has made major investments to harden and improve its electric and gas systems.
+One example: PSE&G, the largest public utility in the State has made major investments to harden and improve its electric and gas systems.
 Over the next several years, the company’s “Energy Strong” program will invest an additional $2.6 billion in New Jersey’s infrastructure.

 Our other public utilities, including: Jersey Central Power & Light; Atlantic City Electric; New Jersey Natural Gas; and, South Jersey Gas have all invested heavily in infrastructure improvements over the past five years.
 Each has pledged to continue investing, ensuring that the State’s infrastructure remains one of the most reliable in the U.S.

 A Clean Energy Leader

 Did you know that New Jersey was an early leader in clean energy?
 It was, and it continues to be.
 In 2015, we installed 181 MW of solar power capacity, ranking 4th nationally.
 Now the State is one of only 3 in the U.S. to have more than 1 GW of installed solar capacity.

 Additionally, a number of New Jersey’s utilities have other clean energy projects underway or on the horizon.
 Many of their investments are designed to bring the projects closer to achieving New Jersey’s Energy Master Plan goal of using 30% of electricity from renewable sources by 2020.